Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/managing-migrations-in-prisma-add-rename-columns.md

 We already created our [first migration](https://daily-dev-tips.com/posts/set-up-a-local-prisma-instance/), which was the initialization of the database.

-Let's go from there and make changes to the schema to see what will happen.
+Let's go from there and change the schema to see what will happen.

 If you plan to follow along, you can find the [GitHub repo here](https://github.com/rebelchris/local-prisma/tree/part-1).